 It is very powerful to also look at the same table but with one row for each campaign.
 This allows you to evaluate campaigns across advertising platforms and lets you see what campaigns drive the most sales for your business.

-Whereas tables provide a summary, graphs tell a story and allows you to spot trends.
+Whereas tables provide a summary, graphs tell a story and allow you to spot trends.
 It is very insightful to plot key metrics.
 For example, the graph below shows the total cumulative advertising spend month to date.
 It allows you to quickly see if the spend starts to deviate from the budget or previous months' spend and to take corrective action if this is the case.

 You should create a marketing dashboard with graphs of your key metrics so that you can detect issues, see trends and anticipate where the results for the week or month will end up.

 There are a couple of different ways to set up a system of record for your advertising:

 The most common option is to use Excel.
 The drawback of this is that it is a very manual process.
 You set up a structure in Excel and then manually upload CSV files from each ads channel and Google Analytics every time you want to look at up-to-date data.
 As a result, this is usually only done once a month at smaller companies and once a week at larger companies.